-Counselling for English-Speaking Expats in Japan and Other Countries
+For English-Speaking Expats in Japan and Other Countries

-Face-to-face session in London and Japan as well as sessions via phone or online are available for English speakers living in Japan and other countries and /or for those who are dealing with unique situations involving cross-cultural issues anywhere in the world.
+Face-to-face sessions in London and Japan as well as sessions via phone or online are available for English speakers living in Japan and other countries and /or for those who are dealing with unique situations involving cross-cultural issues anywhere in the world.

 - People from English-speaking countries living in Japan, or about to move to Japan.